umbraco/UmbracoDocs/14/umbraco-cms/tutorials/members-registration-and-login.md

 * Check the current login status
 * Log out a member

 We can take this a bit further and specify which parts of our website should be accessible to logged-in members.
+To do this:
-To do this, head on over to the Member section in the Backoffice, and create a new Member Group.
+ 1. Go to the Member section in the Backoffice.
+ 2. Create a new Member Group.

 ![Create a new member group](images/v14-create-member-group.png)